Kyle Wilber

-Kyle Wilber (born April 26, 1989) is a former American football linebacker and coach who is the special teams quality control coach for the Green Bay Packers of the National Football League (NFL).
-He was drafted by the Dallas Cowboys in the fourth round of the 2012 NFL Draft.
-He played college football at Wake Forest.
+Kyle Wilber (born April 26, 1989) is an American former professional football linebacker and coach who is the assistant special teams coordinator for the New Orleans Saints of the National Football League (NFL).
+He was selected by the Dallas Cowboys in the fourth round of the 2012 NFL draft.
+He played college football for the Wake Forest Demon Deacons.

-Early years
+Early life

 Wilber attended Apopka High School where he was a Class 6A all-state third-team selection as a senior, after finishing with 55 tackles (10 for loss), four sacks and a fumble recovery.
 He also practiced wrestling and weightlifting.

 At Wake Forest University he was a 4-3 defensive end until his sophomore season, when there was a change in the defensive scheme and he was moved to the 3-4 Will linebacker position, appearing at that position in 5 games with 18 tackles, one sack, one fumble recovery and a blocked field goal.

 As a junior, he began the season at defensive end before being moved back to linebacker, posting 65 tackles (third on the team), 6 sacks (led the team), 14.5 tackles for loss (led the team), one quarterback pressure, 4 passes defensed and 2 blocked kicks.

 As a senior, he recorded 70 tackles (second on the team), 3.5 sacks (tied for the team lead), 11.5 tackles for loss, 3 quarterback pressures, 3 forced fumbles, one fumble recovery, one pass defensed and one blocked kick.
 He finished his college career with 13.5 sacks (sixth in school history), 35.5 tackles (ninth in school history) for loss, 195 tackles (thirteenth in school history), 6 forced fumbles and 4 blocked kicks in 43 career games.

 Professional career

+Pre-draft

 Wilber was one of 38 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills and had a mediocre performance.
 Wilber finished tenth among linebackers in the bench press, 14th in the short shuttle, and seventh in the three-cone drill.

 On March 19, 2012, Wilber attended Wake Forest's pro day, along with Chris Givens, Joe Looney, and six other prospects.
 He opted to run all of the combine drills again, but skipped the bench.
 Wilber was able to lower his times in the 40-yard dash (4.64s), 20-yard dash (2.65s), and 10-yard dash (1.65s).
 At the conclusion of the pre-draft process, Wilber was projected to be a third or fourth round pick by NFL draft experts and scouts.
 He was ranked as the 12th best outside linebacker prospect in the draft by NFLDraftScout.com.